AmazonBBQ/Hacking-notes/writeups/CTF/PWNED7/Web/sqlme.md

 # 1. Challenge Overview
 The challenge provides a blog engine website written in OCaml using the Dream web framework and SQLite database.
-We are provided with the full source code and a Docker environment.

 The flag is located at /app/flag.txt inside the container.

-# 2. Reconnaissance & Analysis
+# 2. Reconnaissance
 Source Code Review
 The application has a typical structure.
 The entry point is http.ml, which defines the routes.
 The vulnerable endpoint is /blog/:title.
 ```